 - Arsenal vs Brighton's Premier League clash ended in defeat for the Gunners

-A goal each from Adam Webster and Neal Maupay ensured Alexandre Lacazette turned out a mere consolation at the end of the meeting.
+- A goal each from Adam Webster and Neal Maupay ensured the visitors claim maximum points

 READ ALSO: NAIJ.com upgrades to Legit.ng